dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2018-2020, Hackatons

 Participated in 5 hackatons(4 in Belarus, 1 in Georgia).
 Won in 3, two  of which were legal hackatons.
-So nothing was born out these...

-### 2012-2019.10, Security and privacy and serverless
+### 2012-now, Security, privacy and serverless

 * Used security, anonymization, encryption, and open source to see the world from hacker and privacy-focused perspective, learned how pricy these tools are.
 * Used deGoogled phone for one year and saw how ineffective a person is without a corporation.